Medical expert of the article

 Treatment

-In most cases, stones and calcifications of the pancreas are treated, as in chronic pancreatitis.
-With large duct stones, surgical removal is possible.
-In isolated cases, especially severe cases, the main duct is "sealed", at the same time atrophy of the gland tissue occurs, but pancreatic islets do not suffer; the symptoms improve somewhat, sometimes considerably.
-However, patients subsequently need to very strictly adhere to the diet (5-6 times a day), diet and constantly take pancreatic enzyme preparations (pancreatin, panzinorm, pancitrat, festal, etc.) during each meal in fairly large doses (8-12 tablets and more) to ensure normal digestion.
+In most cases, pancreatic stones and calcifications are treated as in chronic pancreatitis.
+In case of large duct stones, they can be surgically removed.
+In some, particularly severe cases, the main duct is "sealed", which results in glandular tissue atrophy, but does not affect the pancreatic islets; symptoms improve somewhat, sometimes significantly.
+However, patients must subsequently strictly adhere to a diet (5-6 times a day), a diet, and constantly take pancreatic enzyme preparations (pancreatin, panzinorm, pancitrate, festal, etc.) during each meal in fairly large doses (8-12 tablets or more) to ensure normal digestion.